Home Compare CPRT vs RSG

 Copart vs Republic Services: Which Stock Looks Stronger in 2026?

-Copart holds the cleaner structural position, with the lead spread across profitability and stability.
+The structural profiles are close, with Copart carrying a narrow edge on profitability.
 Republic Services still leads on growth and stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 Trajectory Similarity